ART 202: Ethical Inquiry in the Visual Arts and Museums (WI) (GE)

 Because this section of the core is offered in the art department, it addresses ethical reasoning from the perspective of museums, exhibitions, and art works.
 A key question for this class is this: if a work of art offends your moral beliefs, can you like it anyway?
 Are aesthetics and ethics independent?
 Do museums have the right to remove art works that offend individual values?
 Conflicts like this are real and they have dominated contemporary art exhibitions, we will not run out of relevant material for case studies and debate!

 Some ethical situations in art concern the way in which an art work is made, while others concern viewers' responses.
 For example, have you heard of Alba, an albino rabbit with GFP genes that made her glow green under certain lights?
 Are living green rabbits an ethical use of art?
 The artist was trying to make a point about transgenic experiements and using art (and a rabbit) for that purpose.
-When art is destroyed during warfare, whether deliberatly or accidently, should it be restored or should we remember its destruction?
+When art is destroyed during warfare, whether deliberatly or accidentally, should it be restored or should we remember its destruction?
 Should museums have the right to display whatever they want even if it disturbs some visitors?
 Questions about ethics are never easy to answer; neither are questions about art.
 But ethics and art have come together in many ways - in novels such as Frankenstein and A Brave New World, in the responses of congressmen and (women) to art works that challenge their beliefs about the government's role in the support of the arts, and in rabbits like Alba.
 Most recently, did a white woman have the right to use the subject of the lynching of a black adolescent in an artwork on display in the Whitney Biennial of 2017?

 This class will explore issues such as these as part of the larger project of examining forms of ethical reasoning.
 We will pursue these discussions following an examination of the leading theories of ethical reasoning.
 You will be expected to know what these theories are, identify their premises, and recognize situations in which one theory is more appropriately used than another.
 In some semesters we may use the reenactment approach to examine the outcome of a situation that took place in the recent past.